ramsoltani/confluent-assets/dr-pipeline/delete-subjects-importmode/README.md

 ```
 The script will connect to the Schema Registry, retrieve the list of subjects, and perform the following actions:

-Soft delete all the subjects.
+- Soft delete all the subjects.
-Hard delete all the subjects.
+- Hard delete all the subjects.
-Change the mode of the Schema Registry to import mode.
+- Change the mode of the Schema Registry to import mode.
-Check the mode of the Schema Registry.
+- Check the mode of the Schema Registry.
-Check the schema_registry_operations.log file in the same directory for the execution log and any error messages.
+- Generate the `schema_registry_operations.log` file in the same directory for the execution log and any error messages.

-Please exercise caution when using this script, as it can delete subjects from your Schema Registry and change its mode.
+> Please exercise caution when using this script, as it can delete subjects from your Schema Registry and change its mode.
 Make sure to double-check your configuration before running the script.

-Note: If you encounter any issues or errors while running the script, please refer to the troubleshooting section in this README file or contact the script's maintainer for assistance.
+> Note: If you encounter any issues or errors while running the script, please refer to the troubleshooting section in this README file or contact the script's maintainer for assistance.

 ## Troubleshooting
 If the script fails to connect to the Schema Registry or encounters authentication errors, ensure that the provided Schema Registry REST URL, API key, and API secret in the config-schema-delete.json file are correct.